 From 2009 it became law for every new SENDCo in a mainstream school to gain the masters level National Award for SEN Coordination within three years of taking up the post.
-Our SENDCo achieved the NASENCo accreditation in Summer 2020.
+Our SENDCo is working towards accreditation.
 We are committed to keep up to date with current legislation and continue to train our staff in all areas of SEND so that we can meet the needs of all pupils.